tamj0rd2/ModRDN/README.md

 - i for indexes and iterators
 - e for events

+### Motions, animations and effects

+- Motions can be triggered using the EntityAnimator
+- Animations cannot be triggered (as far as I know)
+- Effects can be triggered using the EntityAnimator, but they need to be preloaded first (see RDNUIProxy.cpp)

 ### Game lifecycle

 Once the game has started, a Game Start Event gets fired.
 Enums for the events are in GameEventDefs.h